 — “I’m not chasing the same goals that I was 20 years ago, but the reviewing and revising process is the same,” Rhines wrote in a 2018 blog post.
 “I feel that same buzz when I start a new training cycle or begin a new venture.
 Our environment is constantly changing – we can repeat the exact same things twice and not get the same results.
 In addition to our own learning curve we have to be ready to respond to these external challenges.
 In running, both the times we run and our experiences along the way are important.
 In all of our life pursuits we should continue to create new experiences for ourselves, while always keeping an eye on the big purpose.”

 This episode is brought to you by Tracksmith.
 Tracksmith is a Boston-based running brand, led by a group of runners who are dedicated to building classically stylish, cutting edge running apparel for real world athletes.
 Whether you’re training through the depths of winter, or you need a special race day outfit to help power a PR, Tracksmith has you covered.
-I personally own a ton of Tracksmith gear and train and race in it all the time, including earlier this month at the New York City Marathon.
+I personally own a ton of Tracksmith gear and train and race in it all the time, including last month at the New York City Marathon.
 This holiday season they’re offering free shipping on all orders over $150 and new customers can receive a Van Cortlandt Singlet for free with their first order over that value.
-Visit Tracksmith.com/Mario to learn more and follow them on and follow them on Instagram @tracksmithrunning.
+Visit Tracksmith.com/Mario to learn more and follow them on Instagram @tracksmithrunning.

 Music and editing for this episode of the morning shakeout podcast by John Summerford at BaresRecords.com